-Woodstown 4×800, 4×400 relay teams win Group 1 state titles on final day of state championship meet, Penns Grove’s Garlic wins 110 hurdles title; Wolverines second in team standings, Penns Grove T-4
+Woodstown 4×800, 4×400 relay teams win Group 1 titles on final day of state meet, Crawford becomes one of Salem County’s winningest state champions, Penns Grove’s Garlic wins 110 hurdles; Wolverines second in team standings, Penns Grove T-4

 By Al Muskewitz